latenitefilms/Metaburner/docs/lua-scripting.md

 You have access to the full FCPXML via the `fcpxmlData_uniqueIdentifier` global variable, which is stored as a `string`.

+However, you'll need to make sure that **Save FCPXML Internally** is ticked in the **Controls** section in the Inspector PRIOR to importing a FCPXML.

 For example:

 ```lua